 - Horticulture Jobs

-- Royal Horticultural Society (RHS) - also has information about voluntary internships.
+- Royal Horticultural Society (RHS) - information about voluntary internships and apprenticeships.

 Most consultancies have only a small number of vacancies each year.
 Many do not recruit on a regular basis and vacancies are advertised as they arise, if at all.
 Speculative contact with consultancies can be useful, as many posts are filled by informal networking.

 The membership directories of relevant institutes and associations may be useful for establishing contacts and finding freelance work:

 - Association of Independent Crop Consultants (AICC) - Find Members

 - The British Institute of Agricultural Consultants (BIAC) - Directory Search - you'll need an account to be granted access.